Victor Wembanyama: ASVEL (2021–2022)

 On 29 June 2021, Wembanyama signed a three-year contract with ASVEL of the Pro A and the EuroLeague.
 He was unable to play for one month at the start of the season because of an illness.
 On 1 October, Wembanyama made his EuroLeague debut, recording one block in three minutes in an 88–76 win over Žalgiris.
 On 10 November, ASVEL announced that he would miss two to three weeks with a fractured finger.
-He returned on 2 December but was sidelined again on 20 December after suffering a bone bruise in his right shoulder against Zenit Saint Petersburg, with an estimated recovery time of four to six weeks.
+He returned on 2 December, but was sidelined again on 20 December, after suffering a bone bruise in his right shoulder against Zenit Saint Petersburg, with an estimated recovery time of four to six weeks.
 Wembanyama was selected to the LNB All-Star Game, held on 29 December, but was unable to play due to the injury.
-He made his return on February 11.
+He made his return on 11 February.
 On 3 April, Wembanyama recorded a season-high 25 points, seven rebounds and three blocks in an 85–65 win over Le Portel.
-He scored 18 points, his career-high in the EuroLeague, in an 81–80 loss to Olimpia Milano on 7 April.
+He scored 18 points, his career high in the EuroLeague, in an 81–80 loss to Olimpia Milano on 7 April.
 On 3 June, Wembanyama was ruled out for the remainder of the season with a psoas muscle injury he sustained during a Pro A semifinal game against JDA Dijon.
 In his absence, ASVEL won its third consecutive Pro A championship.
 Wembanyama repeated as Pro A Best Young Player, averaging 9.4 points and 5.1 rebounds per game in the league.
 He averaged 6.5 points and 3.8 rebounds per game in the EuroLeague and finished second to Rokas Jokubaitis in voting for the EuroLeague Rising Star award.
-After the season, he opted out of his contract with ASVEL, despite promises from club president Tony Parker to build the team around him in the next season.
+After the season, he opted out of his contract with ASVEL, despite promises from club president Tony Parker to build the team around him for the next season.